rhyspaterson/cloud-native-avd/README.md

 # Cloud-Native Azure Virtual Desktop

 This workflow provisions an Azure Virtual Desktop into an Azure subscription using GitHub Actions and Terraform.
-The virtual desktop is integrated into Intune, fully managed, and supports Azure AD-only accounts for authentication.
-No hybrid identity or hybrid management is required to support the desktop, nor is Azure Active Directory Domain Services, and the provisioning is password-less via OIDC.
+The virtual desktop is [fully managed by Intune](https://docs.microsoft.com/en-us/mem/intune/fundamentals/azure-virtual-desktop-multi-session) in its cloud-native architecture, and supports Azure AD-only accounts for authentication.
+No hybrid identity or hybrid/co-management is required to support the desktop, nor is Azure Active Directory Domain Services.
+The best part - the provisioning is fully password-less via OIDC.

 Due to cloud-native approach, the current limitations in Azure Files – specifically the fact that the new Kerberos ticketing support in Azure AD support [still requires a hybrid identity as a pre-requisite](https://docs.microsoft.com/en-us/azure/virtual-desktop/create-profile-container-azure-ad#prerequisites) – means that good old fashioned local profiles are used instead of FSLogix.
 It would likely be trivial to adopt an FSLogix architecture if a hybrid identity was available to you.